Wolfyxon/GodotTogether/README.md

 Make Godot games together in real time!

 > [!WARNING]
-This plugin is still in early development.
-Most features are not implemented yet or don't work properly.
+This plugin is not ready for use.
-Some things will not work or may cause data corruption.
+Many important features have not yet been implemented or are buggy.
-Back up your projects before using it.
+Back up your projects before using.

 >  [!CAUTION]
 Never EVER join or host projects to people you don't trust.